rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

 In the standard library, you’ll see `add` defined using generics and associated types.
-Here, we’ve substituted in concrete types, which is what happens when we call this method with `String` values.
+Here, we’ve substituted in concrete types, which is what happens when we call this method with `String` значения.
 We’ll discuss generics in Chapter 10.
 This signature gives us the clues we need in order to understand the tricky bits of the `+` operator.